Franz Josef Or Fox Glacier? Which Glacier To Choose?

 Know before you go

 • Check the forecast.
 All of part of the tracks can be closed due to weather effects or maintenance.
-Check with the Westland Tai Poutini National Park Visitor Centre in Franz Josef, or online at the daily glacier access update Glacier Country website here.
+Check with the Westland Tai Poutini National Park Visitor Centre in Franz Josef.
+Or online at the daily glacier access update on the Glacier Country website.

 • Dress appropriately.
 Weather can change rapidly so ensure you take warm and waterproof clothing.